reganlosey/tic-tac-toe/README.md

 - The game allows the user to:
   - Play a classic game of Tic Tac Toe.

-  - Keep track of each player's and their respective wins as the game progresses.
+  - Keep track of each player's token and their respective wins as the game progresses.
 Upon the placing of a token, the occupying space cannot be replaced with the others player's token.

   - When a draw or win is reached, the board is disabled and will not allow for the placing of any additional tokens.
 Two seconds after the current match concludes, the board will reset and reflect each player's accumulated wins.